Mayfair: Retail

 Shepherd Market has been called the "village centre" of Mayfair.
 The current buildings date from around 1860, and house food and antique shops, pubs and restaurants.
 The market had a reputation for high-class prostitution.
-In the 1980s, Jeffrey Archer was alleged to frequent the area and was accused of visiting Monica Coghlan, a call girl in Shepherd Market, which eventually led to a libel trial and his imprisonment for perverting the course of justice.
+In the 1980s, Jeffrey Archer was alleged to frequent the area and was accused of visiting Monica Coghlan, a call girl in Shepherd Market, which eventually led to a libel trial, and later to Archer's imprisonment for perjury and perverting the course of justice.

 Alongside Burlington House is one of London's most luxurious shopping areas, the Burlington Arcade.
 It was designed by Samuel Ware for George Cavendish, 1st Earl of Burlington, in 1819.
 The arcade was designed with tall walls on either side to prevent passers-by throwing litter into the Earl's garden.
 Ownership of the arcade passed to the Chesham family.
 In 1911, another storey was added by Beresford Pite, who also added the Chesham arms.
 The family sold the arcade to the Prudential Assurance Company for £333,000 (now £) in 1926.
 It was bombed during the Second World War and subsequently restored.

 The Burlington Arcade opened in 1819.

 Allens of Mayfair, one of the best-known butchers in London, was founded in a shop on Mount Street in 1830.
 It held a Royal warrant of appointment to supply meat to the Queen, as well as supplying several high-profile restaurants.
 After accruing spiralling debts, it was sold to Rare Butchers of Distinction in 2006.
 The Mayfair premises closed in 2015, but the company retains an online presence.

 Scott's restaurant moved from Coventry Street to Nos.
 20–22 Mount Street in 1967.
 In 1975, the Provisional Irish Republican Army (IRA) bombed the restaurant twice, killing one and injuring 15 people.

 South Audley Street is a major shopping street in Mayfair running from north to south from Grosvenor Square to Curzon Street.
 Originally a residential street, it was redeveloped between 1875 and 1900.
 Retailers include china and silverware specialists Thomas Goode and gunsmiths James Purdey & Sons.